Building this site with Hugo and GitHub Pages

 Installing Hugo

 Hugo has a page with straight-forward installation instructions.
 Since I was using a MacBook and already had the Homebrew package manager installed, I first just ran their suggested command: brew install hugo which fairly quickly installed the latest stable version of Hugo (v0.147.9 as of 2025-07-07), which I could double check by running hugo version.
 However, I immediately ran into a versioning issue.
 The resolution was to downgrade Hugo to v0.145.0, which I explain how to do below.
-But, if you’re installing Hugo for the first time and want to use the same academic-cv template as this website does, install Hugo v0.145.0 directly.
+But, if I was installing Hugo for the first time and planned to use the same academic-cv template as this website does, I’d install Hugo v0.145.0 directly.
 Your mileage may vary depending the version of Homebrew, but the following command should do the trick:

 brew install hugo@0.145.0